Teapots and Dresses in the Service of the Russian Revolution

-Russian constructivist avant-garde wasn’t a solid monolith.
+Russian Constructivist Avant-Garde wasn’t a solid monolith.
 One group of artists, among them Naum Gabo, concentrated on formal development itself.
 Another, numerous one, felt that it was not enough.

 In 1921, Lenin introduced his New Economic Policy, which partially restored free market to centrally planned economy.
-Early communist state struggled with hyperinflation.
+The early communist state struggled with hyperinflation.
 What was the role of an artist in the time of unstable economy and heavy industrialization?
-Wasn’t pursuing formal innovation a bit bourgeois or even counterrevolutionary?
-That was the concern of many constructivist avant-garde artists, among them Varvara Stepanova.
-In her paper “On Constructivism”, which she presented the same year in the Moscow Institute of Artistic Culture (Inkhuk), she tried to deal with that issue.
-The lecture ended in discussion among the artists.
-They decided it was a time to shift from autonomous art to “production”.
-After Stepanova’s lecture and Alexandr Rodchenko’s famous “last paintings” (three monochrome canvases painted with three basic colors: red, yellow and blue) Productivism was born.
+Wasn’t pursuing formal innovation a bit bourgeois or even counter-revolutionary?
+That was the concern of many Russian avant-garde artists, among them Varvara Stepanova.
+In her paper On Constructivism, which she presented the same year in the Moscow Institute of Artistic Culture (Inkhuk), she tried to deal with this issue.
+The lecture ended with a discussion among the artists.
+They decided it was a time to shift from autonomous art to “production.”
+After Stepanova’s lecture and Alexandr Rodchenko’s famous “last paintings” (three monochrome canvases painted with three basic colors: red, yellow, and blue) Productivism was born.